shopware5/devdocs/source/blog/_posts/2015-12-17-cv-testing.md

 Using the `Camera()` call I can access my webcam - if multiples are attached to your PC, you can pass an optional index.
 The following endless loop will read the current image from the web cam and process it.
 In the example above, a so called [haar feature](https://en.wikipedia.org/wiki/Haar-like_features) is used, to find my eyes in that image:
   `img.findHaarFeatures(get_abs_path('eyes.xml'))`.
-Haar features are provided using XML and provide recognition for e.g. head, eyes, mouth or nose.
+Haar features are defined using XML and provide recognition for e.g. head, eyes, mouth or nose.

-Afterwards the script scaled the peviously loaded `logo` to match the size of the recognized eye.
-Then the logo is blitted to the camera image using the position of the detected eye.
+Afterwards the script scales the previously loaded `logo` to match the size of the recognized eye.
+Then the logo is added to the camera image using the position of the detected eye.
 The `img.show` call will show the image in a little window and update it with each iteration of the while loop.
-As you can see in the image on the left, it works quite good for live videos, even though the image processing adds a little delay from the real camera image.
+As you can see in the image on the left, it works quite well for live videos, even though the image processing adds a little delay from the real camera image.

 ### Sikuli
 <a target="_blank" href="/blog/img/sikuli-sikuli.png"><img src="/blog/img/sikuli-sikuli.png" style="float: right;  margin: 10px;;width:600px" /></a>
 [Sikuli](http://www.sikuli.org/) is another tool which makes use of computer vision / image recognition.
-In difference to OpenCV and SimpleCV its a whole scripting language based on computer vision.
+Unlike OpenCV and SimpleCV, it's a whole scripting language based on computer vision.
-Sikuli is based on [Jython](http://www.jython.org/) - a java implementation of Python and it will allow you to write scripts in Python syntax.
-In addition to that it allows you to query the screen for images.
-So there are constructs like `find` (to find the occurance of a given image) or `exists` to check, if a given image can be found on the screen.
+Sikuli is based on [Jython](http://www.jython.org/) - a Java implementation of Python - and it will allow you to write scripts in Python syntax.
+In addition to that, it allows you to query the screen for images.
+So there are constructs like `find` (to find the occurrences of a given image) or `exists` to check if a given image can be found on the screen.
 Also there are possibilities to interact with the screen, for example using the `click`, `doubleClick` or `dragDrop` as well as interactions like `type` or `paste`.

-The program in the image on top for example will search for a folder called "HelloWorld" using image recognition.
+The program in the image on top, for example, will search for a folder called "HelloWorld" using image recognition.
-If such a folder is found, it will drag the folder to the recycle bin and wait a short time for the conform message to appear.
+If a match is found, it will drag the folder to the recycle bin and wait a short time for the confirmation message to appear.
-If the confirm message appears, it will confirm the deletion of that folder.
+When it does, it will confirm the deletion of that folder.

 Internally this boils down to a source code like this: